Pacific-Design-Academy-CA/AWD-113-Intro-to-Operating-Systems/README.md

 # AWD-112-Intro-to-Operating-Systems
-This repo contains the assignments and course content for AWD 112: Intro to Operating Systems.
+Course content and assignments for AWD 112: Intro to Operating Systems.